 If a brokerage or investment bank’s clients buy or sell shares based on a sell side analyst’s recommendation, it makes a commission.
 Unlike a buy side analyst, a sell side analyst’s performance usually depends on how often investors follow their advice versus how well the stock actually performs.

-Buy Side vs Sell Side: Which is Better?
+Buy Side vs. Sell Side: Which Is Right for You?

 When reviewing investment analysis as an individual investor, consider buy side and sell side analysts’ motivations.